rwhaling/rwhaling.github.io/content/posts/rnbo_test_1/index.md

 description = "First attempt to embed a rust WebAssembly program into the blog via an iframe"
 +++

-Well, here we go again: no idea what platforms this will work on, but the below should be the UI for a simple Max/MSP generative pentatonic patch embedded via RNBO:
+Well, here we go again: no idea what platforms this will work on, but the below should be the UI for a simple Max/MSP generative pentatonic patch embedded via RNBO (try hitting the "keyboard"):

 <svg id="background" width="100%" height="100%"></svg>
 <div id="rnbo-root">